phoebebright/try_rasa/data/nlu.md

 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- are you real?

+## intent:get_weather
+- what's the weather
+- what's the weather here
+- what is the weather
+- whats the weather
+- weather?

 ## intent:whats_on
 - what's on now?